awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 DEFAULT isn't supported for external tables\.

 ENCODE *encoding*
 The compression encoding for a column\.
+By default, Amazon Redshift automatically manages compression encoding for all columns in a table if you don't specify compression encoding for any column in the table or if you specify the ENCODE AUTO option for the table\.
-If no compression is selected, Amazon Redshift automatically assigns compression encoding as follows:
+If you specify compression encoding for any column in the table or if you don't specify the ENCODE AUTO option for the table, Amazon Redshift automatically assigns compression encoding to columns for which you don't specify compression encoding as follows:
 + All columns in temporary tables are assigned RAW compression by default\.
 + Columns that are defined as sort keys are assigned RAW compression\.
 + Columns that are defined as BOOLEAN, REAL, DOUBLE PRECISION, or GEOMETRY data types are assigned RAW compression\.